jjbuck/jonathanjbuck-website/content/posts/migrating-mongodb-to-dynamodb.md

 I recently worked through the final project in a MOOC called The Results-Oriented Web Developer Course on [Udemy](https://www.udemy.com/course/result-oriented-web-developer-course/).
 The final project walks through the creation of a Node/Express web application, and deploys it to Herkou and uses MongoDB for the data store.

 I wanted to migrate this application to Elastic Beanstalk and DynamoDB so that I'd have more control over the deployment and hosting of the application.
 Also, I work at AWS, so I'm a little more familiar with AWS services in general.
 Having said that, I've never migrated an application from MongoDB to DynamoDB, so I wanted to keep a record of the process and the things I learned.
 Changing from Herkou to Elastic Beanstalk is pretty straightforward, so this blog focuses on the MongoDB-to-DynamoDB transition.

+If you want to jump to the finished product, it can be found at http://travelapp-dev.us-west-2.elasticbeanstalk.com.

 ## DynamoDB Local
 To facilitate local testing, I use ["DynamoDB Local"](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/DynamoDBLocal.html) - a downloadable version of DynamoDB that runs locally .